 It could get you into debt

-It would be a sweeping (and incorrect) generalisation to say that all fashion bloggers are shopping addicts, but there’s no doubt that fashion blogging and over-consumption go hand-in-designer-glove.
-Even if you think it won;t happen to you, when your job involves showing people what you’re wearing every day, it can be hard not to fall into the trap of feeling that you must always be wearing something new and different if you want to keep your readers.
-That’s a slippery slope to go down, and a hard one to crawl back up again, so be very sure you’ll be able to make more money than you’ll end up spending if you want to make fashion blogging a profitable career.
+It would be a sweeping (and incorrect) generalization to say that all fashion bloggers are shopping addicts, but there’s no doubt that fashion blogging and over-consumption go hand-in-designer-glove.
+Even if you think it won’t happen to you, when your job involves showing people what you’re wearing every day, it can be hard not to fall into the trap of feeling that you must always be wearing something new and different if you want to keep your readers.
+That’s a slippery slope to go down, made slick with credit card debt and personal loans, and a hard one to crawl back up again, so be very sure you’ll be able to make more money than you’ll end up spending if you want to make fashion blogging a profitable career.

 With that said, however…